Code-Institute-Submissions/mcranter-Pwdr-Brand_JulyResub/README.md

 1. Set up local workspace for Heroku
     - In terminal window of your IDE type: `pip3 freeze -- local > requirements.txt.`
     - Create a Procfile with the following text: `web: gunicorn <name app>.wsgi:application` (The file is needed for Heroku to know which file is needed as entry point.)
-    - Push all these files to your GitHub reposity.
+    - Push all these files to your GitHub repository.
 2. Set up Heroku
     - Create a Heroku account and create a new app and select your region.
     - Go to resources in Heroku and search for **postgres**.
 Select **Hobby dev - Free** and click on the provision button to add it to the project.